FryggFR/WriteUp/THM-Skynet.md

                 9204224 blocks of size 1024.
 5823252 blocks available
 ```
 We need to get all files !
 ```
 mget *
 ```
+All file is empty except log1.txt

-log1.txt is wordlist with password.
-We have to bruteforce miles account.
+log1.txt is wordlist with passwords.
+That means on things : we have to bruteforce miles account !

 ### Web enum
-I use gobuster to enumerate this webserver
+I use gobuster to enumerate webserver
 ```
 gobuster dir -u http://10.10.250.118 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt
 ```
 Here the result :
 ```
 ===============================================================
 Gobuster v3.6